-In 2023, Telesat launched its first annual National Fellowship Program for Indigenous Youth.
+In 2023, Telesat launched its National Fellowship Program for Indigenous Youth which continued in 2024.
 We believe this program will help reduce barriers to education and provide impactful learning and career opportunities in the space sector.
-Telesat awarded two Indigenous students with comprehensive packages that included \$5,000 scholarships, \$15,000 stipends, and up to 8-month paid internships at one of Telesat's teleport facilities in Alberta, Manitoba, Nunavut, Ontario, or Quebec.
-These students will begin their internships in May 2024.
+Every year Telesat awarded two Indigenous students with comprehensive packages that included \$5,000 scholarships, \$15,000 stipends, and up to 8-month paid internships at one of Telesat's teleport facilities in Alberta, Manitoba, Nunavut, Ontario, or Quebec.
+The 2023 scholarship winners began their engineering internships in May 2024 and shared their experiences in The Critical Link blog.